alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 ```

 At this point, I showed the program to Morry and he hit me with a challenge.
-Pokemon with the Prankster ability get an additional +1 priority on their status moves.
+Pokémon with the Prankster ability get an additional +1 priority on their status moves.
 Could the rule be extended to note that?

-I happen to have one such Pokemon on my team.
+I happen to have one such Pokémon on my team.

 ```name=top-level
 ?- alex(Pokemon), pokemon_ability(Pokemon, prankster).